-The group members are the selected county forests in the Wisconsin County Forest Program as provided for in s.
+The group members are the selected County Forests in the Wisconsin County Forest Program as provided for in s.
 28.10, Wis.
 Stats.
-County forestry staff, the respective county forestry committee that is appointed by county board, and the lands they administer, comprise each county forest.
-All of the county forest lands in a member county are included in the certification.
+County Forestry staff, the respective County Forestry Committee that is appointed by county board, and the lands they administer, comprise each County Forest.
+All of the County Forest lands in a member county are included in the certification.
 Group members voluntarily choose to participate in the certification group(s).
 If a county chooses to undergo certification, they may elect to participate in one or both of the certification program groups.
-Those choosing to participate can include their lands in the multi-site certificate(s) and share in the benefits, privileges, and responsibilities of being a certified group member.
-This includes the ability to market timber as FSC- or SFI-approved under the multi-site certificate(s).
+Those choosing to participate can include their lands in the multi-site certificate(s) and share in the benefits, privileges, and responsibilities of being a certificate(s).